 Not too long ago, Kruger released his first EP titled ‘Displacement‘ which made its way to the well-respected label known, Mini Vibe Records.

-Expect to see this man’s name across many of the top shows in Ibiza and abroad this year!
+Expect to see this man’s name across many of the top shows in Ibiza and abroad in 2019!

 Having been apart of our Ibiza Club News World Tour back in February, Nitetales has gone on to really put a stamp on the Irish dance music scene.
 Making waves with his own Deep Discoteca parties across the island plus global Phever Radio show, he has headlined The Red Bull Tropical Garden at Electric Picnic along with residencies in Irish music institute Pygmalion and with his concept night “Nitetales Plus One” in IRO Nightclub.
-He has a number of Eden dates this summer with Moments of Ibiza for both the Renaissance and Yoshitoshi parties and an Autumn European tour in the pipeline.
+He has a number of of performances in Ibiza already under his belt, with regualr appearances in Eden last summer with Moments of Ibiza for both the Renaissance and Yoshitoshi parties.

-Plenty of big things to come for this guy.
+Plenty of big things to come from this guy in 2019.

 Energetic, enthusiastic, hardworking and consistent is what comes to mind when you hear Dean Elso!